Internet-Draft CoAP pubsub December 2024

 • 'topic-type': An optional field used to indicate the attribute or property of the topic-data resource for the topic.
 It encodes the attribute as a CBOR text string.
 Example attributes include "temperature".

 • 'expiration-date': An optional field used to indicate the expiration date of the topic.
 It encodes the expiration date as a CBOR text string.
-The value should be a date string in ISO 8601 format (e.g., "2023-03-31T23:59:59Z").
-The broker can use this field to automatically remove topics that are no longer valid.
+The value should be a date string as defined in 3.4.1.
+[RFC8949] (e.g., the CBOR encoded version of "2023-03-31T23:59:59Z").
 If this field is not present, the topic will not expire automatically.

 • 'max-subscribers': An optional field used to indicate the maximum number of simultaneous subscribers allowed for the topic.
 It encodes the maximum number as an unsigned CBOR integer.
-If this field is not present, there is no limit to the number of simultaneous subscribers allowed.
+If this field is not present or if the field is empty, then there is no limit to the number of simultaneous subscribers allowed.
 The broker can use this field to limit the number of subscribers for the topic.
-The default value for this field has been set to 100 subscribers.

 • 'topic-history': An optional field used to indicate how many previous resource representations the broker shall store for a topic.
-Encoded as an unsigned CBOR integer, it defines a counter representing the number of historical resource states the broker should retain.
+Encoded as an unsigned CBOR integer, it defines a counter representing the number of historical resource states the broker retains.
 This enables subscribers to retrieve past states of the topic data when necessary, useful in scenarios where historical context is required (e.g., for data analytics or auditing).
 If this field is not present, no historical data will be stored.

 • 'initialize': An optional boolean field that, when set to true, allows the topic-data path to be pre-populated with an empty string or other initial value during the topic creation process.
 This behavior facilitates one-shot publication and topic creation, enabling CoAP clients to subscribe by default without encountering a 4.04 Not Found error.
 If this field is not present, the broker behaves as usual, and the topic-data path is not initialized.